Winter is Coming!!!

 Below, is a guide of what you will need to get started.
 Most people will fish 2 rods – This is the maximum amount of rods allowed to be fished in Ireland by one person, so you can not have 2 rods in the rest and one in your hand spinning or whatever.

-Ideal rod length for deadbaiting is 12ft, and between 2 and 3lb test curve.
+Ideal rod length for dead baiting for Pike is 12ft, and between 2 and 3lb test curve.
 This may seem quite a powerful rod, but rods are not just about playing the fish.
 A dead bait ledger rig can easily weigh several ounces, a strong rod is needed to cast a heavy rig any distance.
 Rods can vary from around €35 to stupid money.
 Start out with standard gear, when you get to know more about the style you like you can upgrade to rods that suit your style better.
 When your looking for rods, choose pike, OR carp rods.
 Dedicated Pike rods tend to have a stiffer tip, as deadbaits can vary in size and weight, and may sometimes be heavier than carp rig setups, but thats it really, a decent carp rod will work perfectly fine, once you dont over do the weight, or the cast.

 You can really use any reel, as long as its something with a baitrunner or freespool feature, and is a good size, has a spare spool and something smooth, I prefer a front drag, you may not (this is simply where the drag feature on the reel is positioned, on the front – top – or the bottom.
 If I was to advise spending the bulk of your budget on any one area of this article, it would be reels.
 You can spend silly money on reels too, but i’d advise anything between €50-€150 “generally”

-Given a choice I will always use braided line, mainly because it has no stretch, better for setting the hook.
+Given a choice deadbaiting for Pike I will always use braided line, mainly because it has no stretch, better for setting the hook.
 The rivers I fish, have soft banks and bottoms.
 With no rocks or stone to abrade or cut the line, I can use 60lb braid all the time.
 I would adjust the strength of the braid if the area was very snaggy or I expected to be hitting big hens.

 To stop the Pike’s teeth cutting through the hook length, a trace made of multi strand wire is used.
 After years of Pike fishing I have settled on 20 – 30lb trace wire to make my traces.
 Ready made traces are available and for a while I did use them, but now I prefer to tie my own.
 A recent trend has been for anglers to use very heavy mono as the trace.
 I have not tried heavy mono myself, but I see no reason why it should not work and it may be kinder to the fish.
 I will leave you to decide which you want to use.